 My children have penpals in different states and one is outside the United States.
 It has promoted different questions and wanting to know where their penpals live.
 This leads to lessons on different states or even different countries.
 It is so much fun to see the curious gears turn in my children’s head with all the questions that pertain to different areas and events that have occurred where their penpals live.

 My son’s penpal recently wrote to him about his trip to Germany!
 He got to see a little bit of what Germany had to offer through pictures and descriptive writing.
 Now they want to visit Germany and travel to other places around the world.
-I love seeing them excited about travelling and experiencing new places.
+I love seeing them excited about traveling and experiencing new places.

-It is so much fun seeing what my kids come up with in their letters.
+It is so much fun seeing what my kids come up within their letters.
 They really enjoy drawing pictures for their penpals.
 I enjoy watching their creative side come out in their drawings.
 On one of my daughter’s letters, she drew her penpal on the envelope then added a donut sticker in her hand.
 It was the cutest thing and pretty funny.

 Having a penpal is such an awesome experience not only for the kids but for the parents as well.
 I hope this encourages you to play with the idea of having a penpal.
 5 Benefits for Kindergarten Penpals.

 Don’t miss out on some homeschool articles.